jguerrerovid/vidsigner_documentation/docs/0-vidchain.md

 title: VIDchain
 ---

-# VIDchain
+# VIDchain Overview

 VIDchain is a product of [Validated ID](https://www.validatedid.com/), a Spanish Qualified Trust Service Provider, providing Self-Sovereign Identity (SSI) and related services.
 SSI is a rather new concept for managing digital identities with the main goal to return the control over identity data back to the users.

-- bla bla ssi
-- services for customers
--
+If you are interested in further explore SSI and its potential please checkout our [SSI Whitepaper](https://www.validatedid.com/vidchain).

+This documentation provides information of VIDchain and its components for everybody who seeks more information on them.
+Additionally, this documentation also provides integration guides

+# VIDchain Features

+- easily integrate **passwordless authentication using SSI** on your **web**, **webapp** or **mobile app**.
+- easily **issue** any kind of **verifiable credentials** to your users.
+- easily **request** credentials to your users, either to authenticate or authorize them.

 VIDchain is composed of different building blocks depicted in the architecture figure and listed below: